Nightclubs in San Francisco

 Madrone isn’t a club every night.
-As its name suggests, the walls of this neighborhood bar on Divisadero Street are a showcase for art of all kinds, including paintings, mixed-media, video, and photography.
-That creative ethos, though, regularly spills over into Madrone’s monthly calendar, which features a wide variety of dance parties—Motown Mondays, The Prince and Michael (Jackson) Experience, Indie Rock Dance Party—that fall way outside the typical club soundtrack.
+As its name suggests, the walls of this neighborhood bar on Divisadero Street showcase a wide variety of art, including paintings, mixed-media, video, and photography.
+That creative ethos, though, regularly spills over into Madrone Art Bar’s monthly calendar, which features a wide variety of dance parties, like Motown Mondays and the Rock Piano series, that fall way outside the typical club soundtrack. .
 Musical acts ranging from string trios to blues to piano rock take the stage several nights a week and are always rotating, so keep an eye on the calendar.

 Amid the glut of EDM at San Francisco’s clubs, Double Dutch is unique.
 The intimate Mission venue spins only old-school hip-hop and R&B against a backdrop of 1980s New York-inspired murals, graffiti and a giant, vintage boombox.
 Rotating and guest DJs spin familiar grooves nightly that will have you popping and locking your way back to the days when Run DMC and LL Cool J ruled the airwaves.